gusrlLee/MYWIKI/A Survey of Temporal Antialiasing Techniques (2020).md

 # A Survey of Temporal Antialiasing Techniques
-Author : Yang, Lei, Shiqiu Liu, and Marco Salvi.
+- Author : Yang, Lei, Shiqiu Liu, and Marco Salvi.
-Published in : Computer graphics forum 2020.
+- Published in : Computer graphics forum 2020.
+- Tags :

 ## Abstract
 Temporal Antialiasing (TAA), formally defined as temporally-amoortized supersampling, is the most widely used antialiasing techniques in today's real-time renderers and game engines.